 Dr. Kristen Geaman

 Kristen Geaman is an associate lecturer at the University of Toledo.
 Her research focuses on infertility in late medieval England, especially how couples coped with their childlessness after spiritual and medical remedies failed.
-She has published in English Historical Review and Social History of Medicine and is currently finishing a biography of Anne of Bohemia, queen of England.
+She has published in English Historical Review and Social History of Medicine and published her book, Anne of Bohemia, in April 2022.